-- Removing the requirement for electricity generators to be licensed. - · Repealing commercial goods vehicle licences. - Allowing minor lotteries authorised in other Australian jurisdictions to operate in Western Australia. - Removing the requirement for licence applicants under the Security and Related Activities (Control) Act 1966 to submit two character references.114
+- Removing the requirement for electricity generators to be licensed. - Repealing commercial goods vehicle licences. - Allowing minor lotteries authorised in other Australian jurisdictions to operate in Western Australia. - Removing the requirement for licence applicants under the Security and Related Activities (Control) Act 1966 to submit two character references.

-- Meeting with Department of Biodiversity.
-Conservation and Attractions; Western Australia, Second Reading, Legislative Assembly, 25 November 2015, p.
-8906a (Mr Abert Jacob).
-ERA agency questionnaire responses.
+Meeting with Department of Biodiversity, Conservation and Attractions; Western Australia, Second Reading, Legislative Assembly, 25 November 2015, p.
+8906a (Mr Albert Jacob).

+ERA agency questionnaire responses

 Western Australia, Second Reading, Legislative Assembly, 25 November 2015, p.
+8905b (Mr Albert Jacob); Explanatory Memorandum, Biodiversity Conservation Bill 2015, pp. 1-2.
+Department of Biodiversity, Conservation and Attractions, 'Biodiversity Conservation Act 2016 - Biodiversity Conservation Regulations (Have your Say)', 2016, (online) (accessed 19 107 108 September 2018).

+The Auditor General has completed four reviews of firearms regulation, and expects to table its fifth review by the end of 2018.

-8905b (Mr Albert Jacob): Explanatory Memorandum, Biodiversity Conservation Bill 2015, pp. 1-2.
-Department Of Biodiversity, Conservation and Attractions; Biodiversity Conservation Act/2016-Biodiversity Conservation Regulations (Haveyour Say): 2016, (online) (accessed 19 September 2018).
-The Auditor General Near Contension of Western Australia, Review of the Firearms Act 1973 (WA): Project 105 Final Report 2016, p.
-155. Office of the Auditor General Vestern Australia, Information Systems Audit Report, Report 11, 2013, pp. 14, 17.
-N. Hondros, 'Mental health check put forward in 2016 WA gun law inquiry, WAtcday, 15 May 2018, (online) (accessed 19 September 2018).
-K. Campbell', Cuin laws to target WAs most dangerous criminals', PertNova, 26 August 2018, (online) (accessed 12 September 2018).
+Law Reform Commission of Western Australia, Review of the Firearms Act 1973 (WA): Project 105 Final Report, 2016, p.
+155. Office of the Auditor General Western Australia, Information Systems Audit Report, Report 11, 2013, pp. 14, 17.

+N. Hondros, 'Mental health check put forward in 2016 WA gun law inquiry', WAtoday, 15 May 2018, (online) (accessed 19 September 2018).

+K. Campbell, 'Gun laws to target WA's most dangerous criminals', PerthNow, 26 August 2018, (online) (accessed 12 September 2018).
 Explanatory Memorandum, Licensing and Other Authorisations Amendment Bill 2016, pp. 1-2.
-106 107 108

-- 109

-- 110 111 112

-- 113

 Even when legislative change is not required, it can be hard to improve licensing schemes.
 Agencies have provided examples of resources not being prioritised to projects that would improve how they administer licences, such as changes to systems, policies or guidance materials.
-For example, the Department of Health told the ERA its internal procurement process did not readily support modifications to software that would update databases or enhance processes, even if the funding was available - the only improvements that were "fast-tracked" were for systems that have stopped working.115
+For example, the Department of Health told the ERA its internal procurement process did not readily support modifications to software that would update databases or enhance processes, even if the funding was available - the only improvements that were "fast-tracked" were for systems that have stopped working.